 - 1 tsp vanilla bean paste

-- 40-60 g caster sugar (superfine) for the top
+- 40-60 g caster sugar (superfine), for the top

 - Pour the custard into the tart shell and bake.
 Place the tart shell onto the oven shelf and pour the custard into the tart whilst on the shelf.
-The custard has to reach almost to the top of the pastry rim and having it placed on the shelf means that you can avoid spillage.Bake at 150°C (300F) for 40 minutes or until the custard has set but has a slight wobble in the middle.Gently remove the tart from the oven and allow it to cool completely, and then refrigerate to set for 2-4 hours.
+The custard has to reach almost to the top of the pastry rim.
+Placing it on the shelf means that you can avoid spillage.Bake at 150°C (300F) for 40 minutes or until the custard has set but has a slight wobble in the middle.Gently remove the tart from the oven and allow it to cool completely, and then refrigerate to set for 2-4 hours.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.